 Used ink cartridges may be dropped off at the CASA Senior Center, 9360 Manzanita Circle, Prescott Valley, for recycling and to raise money for CASA.
 Information: 928-772-3337.

-The Civil Air Patrol, Prescott Squadron 206, a non-profit all-volunteer organization, is seeking men, women and youth with an interest to help and train in the areas of emergency services, aerospace education and cadet programs.
-Senior members and pilots meet the second, third and fourth Thursday of every month at 6 p.m. in the Civil Air Patrol Hut at the airport, 6508 Janine Lane.
+The Civil Air Patrol, Prescott Squadron 206, a nonprofit all-volunteer organization, is seeking men, women and youth with an interest to help and train in the areas of emergency services, aerospace education and cadet programs.
+Senior members and pilots meet the first, second and third Thursday of every month at 6 p.m. in the Civil Air Patrol Hut at the airport, 6508 Janine Lane.
 Cadets meet every Thursday at 6 p.m. on the second floor of the Airport Administration Building at the airport.
-Call 928-415-1506, 928-445-3745 or 928-443-8854 for more information.
+Call 928-415-1506 or 928-445-3745 for more information.

 Learn to be a professional working dog trainer.
 Trainers are in demand in the police, border patrol and military as trainers or handlers.
 Michael Charlap focuses on the training of working dogs, particularly those who do protection work and assistance for the disabled.
 If you are interested and have one to two hours twice a week, call Michael at 928-443-0386.

 The Scottish American Military Society, Post 1297, “The Arizona Highlanders” meets the second Tuesday of the month at 6 p.m. during the summer months.
 In October, we meet the second Saturday of each month at 2 p.m.
 For location, call 928-443-1422.
 The purpose of SAMS is to honor, preserve, promote and perpetuate the proud tradition of American military service, with particular emphasis on the military contributions of those of Scottish origins.
 Call Post Commander Larry Lamper at 928-308-5143.